zzuliys/OrbbecSDK-K4A-Wrapper/README.md

 ### Run

-Connect the Orbbec camera to your PC, and run the k4aviewer.
+Connect the Orbbec camera to your PC and run the k4aviewer.
 ```shell
 cd build/bin
 ./k4aviewer  # win: ./k4aviewer.exe